 The federal government offers student loans that you can use to pay for school at any qualified college, including those in South Dakota.
-You can borrow between $5,500 and $12,500 per year as an undergraduate, depending on financial need and other factors.
+You can borrow between $5,500 and $12,500 per year as an undergraduate, depending on your year and dependency status.

-Loan interest rates are set by Congress each year.
-The current rate is 4.45% on loans disbursed until June 30, 2018.
+Any U.S. citizen or qualifying resident at an eligible school can get federal student loans, regardless of their credit situation or income.
+Loan interest rates are set by Congress each year, and the current rate is 2.75% on undergraduate loans disbursed until June 30, 2021.

-In order to start the process, you need to fill out a Free Application for Federal Student Aid (FAFSA).
+In order to borrow federal student loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 The information is sent to your preferred schools, and the amount you can borrow is presented as part of your financial aid package.

-It’s also possible for your parents to help you by getting a Parent PLUS Loan.
-Rather than you having to repay the student debt, your parent takes on that responsibility on the loans.
+It’s also possible for a parent to help you by getting a federal parent PLUS loan.
+Rather than you having to repay this student loan, your parent takes on that responsibility.

-Your parent will have to fill out a FAFSA as well.
-Unlike student loans, however, PLUS Loans come with credit requirements.
-A Parent Plus obligation also comes with a higher interest rate — currently at 7.00%.
+To borrow a parent PLUS loan, your parent will have to fill out the FAFSA, as well.
+Unlike other federal student loans, however, PLUS loans come with credit requirements.
+They also have a higher interest rate — currently 5.3%.

-While you might not have your parent cover the entire cost of your college with a Parent PLUS Loan, it can help if they are willing and able.
+While you might not have your parent cover the entire cost of your college with a parent PLUS loan, this loan can help if they’re willing and able to borrow it.

 The federal government isn’t the only place to turn to for South Dakota student loans.
 Private lenders can provide extra funding when federal loans won’t get the job done.

-However, the best private student loans aren’t available to everyone.
-Each lender has its own requirements, terms, and interest rates.
-The requirements aren’t uniform as they are for federal loans.
+However, the lowest listed interest rates on private student loans aren’t available to everyone.
+Each lender has its own requirements, terms and interest rates, so the requirements aren’t uniform the way they are for federal loans.

 Some schools in South Dakota offer small, interest-free loans to students who need help with paying for supplies.
-For example, the University of South Dakota offers a loan of up to $500 to full-time undergrads at its Vermillion campus.
-This money can be used to buy supplies and textbooks at the campus bookstore.
+For example, the University of South Dakota offers a loan of up to $500 to full-time undergraduates at its Vermillion campus.
+This money can be used to buy textbooks and supplies at the campus bookstore.

 Once you finish school and enter repayment, it’s time to figure out if you can afford each month’s obligation.

-In some cases, if your income is low or if you can’t find a job, going on income-driven repayment plans makes sense.
+In some cases, if your income is low or if you can’t find a job, going on an income-driven repayment plan makes sense.
 Your payments are capped so they’re feasible, and you can consolidate your federal student loans so you have a longer term and lower, more manageable payments.